ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A asm a r.r an. — &#x27;Never inquire thou of
+the printer for the news ; for behold it
+is nis auty at liio appointeu time to
 give it unto thce without asking.
 It is
 not fit that thou shoulflst ask of him
 who is the author of an article, for his